Artists Share Their Most Helpful Pieces of Advice

-For a little jolt of inspiration, reassurance, etc… we’ve pulled together a few wise words our artists have shared or passed down from teachers and mentors.
+For a little jolt of inspiration and reassurance, we’ve pulled together a few wise words our artists have shared or passed down from teachers and mentors.
 Enjoy below.

 “If I spend enough time practicing, my vision comes forward naturally.
 For me, practice can equal observation.
 My eyes are constantly studying (sometimes to the point of an obsessive habit).
 Furthermore, I see my field of vision as its own moving work of art that I can alter by blurring my eyes, cropping with my hands, or noticing color connections.
 The more time I spend in the studio, the more I carry that artistic gaze into the rest of my life.
 The more my daily life mirrors art, the more my studio practice reflects my field of vision.” – Hazel Miller